A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Results

 \section{Results}

 In this section, we present our measurements of $T_0$ and $\gamma$ from the \kodiaq DR2 sample.
-In order to make a fair comparison, we (i) derive the statistics from simulations and observations in the same way, (ii) calculate the error on each statistics from simulations and/or observations, (iii) minimize the $\chi^2$ between data and model and (iv) find the best fit model that corresponds to the minimum $\chi^2$ and the $1\sigma$ uncertainty on the parameters corresponding to $\chi^2_{\rm min} \pm \Delta \chi^2$ \citep[$\Delta \chi^2=3.50$ for 2 parameters + \Fmean normalization,][]{avni1976}.
-We refer the reader to appendix \ref{app:statistics-error-estimation} for more details on our error estimation and $\chi^2$ minimization method.
+In order to make a fair comparison, we (i) derive the statistics from simulations and observations in the same way, (ii) calculate the error on each statistics from simulations and/or observations, (iii) minimize the $\chi^2$ between data and model and (iv) find the best fit model and the associated $1\sigma$ uncertainty on the parameters (see \S \ref{subsec:methodology})